Convergence Guarantees for Gradient-Based Training of Neural PDE Solvers: From Linear to Nonlinear PDEs: Convergence for solving nonlinear PDEs

-We now present a rigorous coercivity analysis for the loss function in DNN-based methods (including both PINNs and the Deep Ritz method).
-Establishing this property is fundamental to guaranteeing the convergence of our numerical scheme for a broad class of partial differential equations, especially nonlinear PDEs.
+In this section, we present a rigorous coercivity analysis of the loss function for DNN-based solvers, including both PINNs and the Deep Ritz method.
+By \cref{proposition:convergence under coer}, establishing coercivity is crucial for guaranteeing the convergence when solving a broad class of PDEs, especially nonlinear ones.